The buckling load of cylindrical shells under axial compression depends on the cross-section curvature: Introduction

 \section{Introduction}

 Thin-walled shells are, in general, highly efficient structures.
 In order to produce reliable designs and to avoid unexpected catastrophic failures, one needs to understand buckling.
-Buckling occurs in a thin structure under loading, when the structure undergoes an overall change in configuration instead of acting in the primary fashion intended by their designers, leading to the failure of the structures like in Figure 1.
+Buckling occurs in a thin structure under loading, when the structure undergoes an overall change in configuration instead of acting in the primary fashion intended by their designers, leading to the failure of the structures.
 Physically speaking, buckling in a thin shell occurs, when the shell can absorb a great deal of membrane strain energy without deforming too much but it must deform much more in order to absorb an equivalent amount of bending strain energy.
-When this stored energy is converted into bending energy, buckling occurs, creating a visible change in the geometry of the shell (normally in the form of several dimples) to accommodate all the energy, e.g., Figure 1.
+When this stored energy is converted into bending energy, buckling occurs, creating a visible change in the geometry of the shell (typically in the form of several dimples) to accommodate all the energy, e.g., Figure 1.
 Mathematically speaking, buckling can be interpreted as the instability of the equilibrium state that for a certain load will have two possible trajectories to follow, i.e., when in the stress-strain (or stress-deformation) diagram a bifurcation occurs.
 This phenomenon is mathematically described as the loss of positivity of the second variation of the total energy of the system.
 In engineering it is essential to have a good estimate on the critical stress that will trigger buckling.
+In the present work we revisit the problem of buckling of cylindrical shells under axial compression.
+In that problem, one starts applying homogeneous load of magnitude $\lambda$ to the top of a cylindrical shell that is resting on a substrate, where $\lambda$ is increased continuously from zero.
+It is observed that at very small load magnitudes $\lambda,$ the cylindrical shell will undergo a homogeneous deformation with no visible geometric changes.
+Then at some critical value $\lambda=\lambda(h),$ the shell will buckle, producing a variety of deformation patterns, typically in the form of several (or single) dimples [\ref{bib:Yoshimura},\ref{bib:Bud.Hut.},\ref{bib:Bushnell},\ref{bib:Lan.Cal.Pal.},\ref{bib:Dog.Kli.Zim.Ode.Ara.},\ref{bib:Hor.Lor.Pel.},\ref{bib:Zhu.Man.Cal.}] shown in Figure 1\footnote{The second and the third cylinders are apparently deeper into the post-buckling regime.} The dimple (dimples) typically appear with a "click" and drop in the load magnitude (which corresponds to the bifurcation point), and disappear when unloading the shell.
+Some less common buckling patterns, such as formation of waves in the longitudinal direction or periodic-like wrinkling are also possible, see [\ref{bib:Xu.Mic.}] and Figure 14 of [\ref{bib:Xu.Mic.}] for more details.